gvwilson/thirdbit/_posts/2024/2024-04-24-undo-and-redo.md

 quite seriously,
 one of the things that made me become a programmer.
 Forty-three years later,
-I hope I've managed to pass on just a little of my long-ago sense of wonder.
+I hope I've managed to pass on how magical it once felt.

 <img class="centered" src="{{'/sdxpy/undo/concept_map.svg' | relative_url}}" alt="Concept map for undo and redo"/>